giovannibussotti/GIP/docs/source/GIP/Worked-example.rst

               --index index.tsv \
               -c gip.config

+If executed on a computing cluster, `it is recommended not to run nextflow on the submission node directly <https://www.nextflow.io/blog/2021/5_tips_for_hpc_users.html>`_).
+For instance, if the executor is slurm, the above command-line should be executed via sbatch.

-Assuming that the user now wants to test a stricter parametrization for the SNV filtering he/che can edit the filterFreebayesOPT parameter and increase the \-\-minFreq value to 0.3.
-Then, when re-exeute GIP, it is possible to add the ``-resume`` option to the command line to compute just the processes affected by the parameter change.
+Assuming that the user now wants to test a stricter parametrization for the SNV filtering he/she can edit the filterFreebayesOPT parameter and increase the \-\-minFreq value to 0.3.
+Then, when re-execute GIP, it is possible to add the ``-resume`` option to the command line to compute just the processes affected by the parameter change.
 GIP will re-use the cached results of all the other processes.